Sophisticated Lady

 "Sophisticated Lady" is a jazz standard, composed as an instrumental in 1932 by Duke Ellington.

 Background

 Additional credit is given to publisher Irving Mills whose words were added to the song by Mitchell Parish.
 The words met with approval from Ellington, who described them as "wonderful—but not entirely fitted to my original conception".
-That original conception was inspired by three of Ellington's grade school teachers.
+That original conception was inspired by three of Ellington's grade-school teachers.
 "They taught all winter and toured Europe in the summer.
 To me that spelled sophistication."
+It has also been suggested that the title refers to his longtime companion, Mildred Dixon.

 Lawrence Brown, the trombone player in Ellington's band at the time, claimed that he was responsible for the main hook in the A section of the tune.
 Ellington paid him $15 for his contribution, but he was never officially credited.